BUFFALO MAC AND CHEESE ON YOUR TABLE IN 20 MINUTES!

 - Cook pasta.
 Make sure to not overcook your pasta.

 - Brown beef.
 The beef is optional.
-If not using, you can just omit it and proceed with browning the onions.
-Add the seasonings and poblano pepper and any other veggies if using.
+If not using, you can just omit it and proceed with sauteing the onions or use onion powder.

 - Add pasta!
 Stir in pasta until well combined.
 Add additional milk or hot sauce if needed to reach desired consistency.

 - EAT!
-Garnish with bacon, blue cheese, green onions and/or more hot sauce to taste.
+Garnish with blue cheese, parsley and/or more hot sauce to taste.

-- More Cheese: this Buffalo Mac and Cheese recipe is nice and cheesy but because it is ‘light” it has less cheese than other recipes (like my Million Dollar Mac that has 5 cups!).
+- More Cheese: this Buffalo Mac and Cheese recipe is nice and cheesy but it has less cheese than other recipes (like my Million Dollar Mac that has 5 cups!).
 You are welcome to add the recommended amount of cheese – then add more to taste.

 - Cheese Varieties: you can mix up the cheeses.
 I’ve paired cheddar with mozzarella but you could also swap in Monterrey, pepper Jack, Gruyere and even American.